Introduction to the Project.

 Audience-Centered Programming.

 For 8+ months, I worked closely with David and Carissa to shape a conference that was both rigorous and accessible to a public audience.
-My responsibility was to help them make decisions about the logistics of the conference so that attendees have the smoothest experience possible.
+My responsibility was to help them make logistical decisions so that attendees have the smoothest experience possible.

-My input on the following decisions created a conference that was easy to access for both in person and virtual attendees, allowed for an expansive and communal processing of the emotionally and academically heavy plenary and workshop material, and well-staffed so that we had the margin to handle unexpected situations.
+My input on the following decisions created a conference that was marketable, was easy to access for both in person and virtual attendees, allowed for an expansive and communal processing of the emotionally and academically heavy plenary and workshop material, and was well-resourced enough to handle unexpected situations.

-• Free virtual attendance for free and reduced cost in-person registration for increased accessibility.
+• Free virtual attendance and reduced cost in-person registration for increased accessibility.

 • Every session streamed so that virtual attendees don’t miss any content.